 One of the cool things about Episerver is that it provides you with a blank canvas to build your website on.
-This blank canvas can cause some confusion for people new to Episerver as when people start using the website for the first time and try to upload assets, they might see errors preventing them from uploading certain file types.
+This blank canvas can be a source of confusion for people new to Episerver.
+When editors start using the editor for the first time and try to upload assets, they might see errors preventing them from uploading certain file types.
 Without understanding that Episerver blocks most media files by default the lead developer might need to quickly release a hotfix!
 If a content editor comes up to you and says 'Drag and drop does not work for content areas' or 'Episerver won't allow me to upload an image', this tutorial is for you.

 What's Going On Under The Covers?

-The default type of your class will need to inherit from is the 'MediaData'.
-Episerver also has two specialized media types, ImageData and VideoData, which I'm sure you can figure out what they do!
+VideoData.
+I'm sure you can figure out what they do!
 Below, defines the code snippets you'll need to include in your project to enable PDF's, Images and Videos.

 If you need to do some more advanced stuff, then I suggest you head over to this page.
+Happy Coding 🤘